LCC-CIT/CS123-CourseMaterials/CS123-CourseOutline.md

     - The Octopus Test
 - Types of AI
   - Narrow AI
-    - Examples of Narrow AI
   - General AI
-    - Is chatGPT a General AI System?
 - Dangers of AI
   - Ethical Issues
   - Social Issues